TopHatHR/sit-n-paws/_PRESS-RELEASE.md

   Sit N Paws: Putting a woof over your head.

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  The target market is dogs.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.